zmitchell/tinkering.xyz/content/installing-nixos.md

 Fast forward to NixCon NA and we get to talking about the holy grail again:
 NixOS on ZFS without manual partitioning.

+# Attempt #4

+I took a couple of days off work after NixCon NA and SCaLE.
+Motived by conversations at those conferences,
 I start looking at the `disko` docs again and notice that there's a new command:
 `disko-install`.
 This was [added on March 1st](https://github.com/nix-community/disko/pull/548),